sphinx-doc/sphinx/doc/markup/code.rst

 Line numbers
 ^^^^^^^^^^^^

-If installed, Pygments can generate line numbers for code blocks.
+Pygments can generate line numbers for code blocks.
 For automatically-highlighted blocks (those started by ``::``), line numbers must be switched on in a :rst:dir:`highlight` directive, with the ``linenothreshold`` option::